kamesh14151/gptoss-proxy-aj/DEPLOYMENT.md

 - Simplified the code by removing GPT-OSS specific features

 ### Environment Variables:
-Add the following environment variable to your Cloudflare Worker:
+Add the following environment variables to your Cloudflare Worker:
 - `OLLAMA_API_KEY` - Your Ollama API key (optional, if Ollama requires authentication)
+- `GROQ_API_KEY` - Your Groq API key (required for Llama models)

 ### Deployment:
 1. Use `wrangler deploy` to deploy the worker